HAW-Process-Automation/Stiction-Analyser/DocumentationStictionAnalyser.md

 ![N|Solid](/DocumentationImages/Use_case_stiction_flow.png)
 ##### Figure 9: Detailed time trend of the flow signal

-The results generated by the Stiction Detection add-on can be reviewed in the following figure.
+The results generated by the Stiction Analyser add-on can be reviewed in the following figure.
 The add-on can detect the oscillation and the signs of stiction in the signals.
-In this figure is the Error signal (purple), the OP signal (blue), the stiction signal (orange) and the results of the oscillation finder (green) The calculated magnitude of stiction is 5 %.
+In this figure is the error signal (purple), the OP signal (blue), the stiction signal (orange) and the results of the oscillation finder (green) The calculated apparent magnitude of stiction is 5 %.

 ![N|Solid](/DocumentationImages/Use_case_stiction_flow._results.png)
 ##### Figure 10: Results flow loop